Building Blocks of Horse Accident Prevention

 some nasty accidents on stalls that were not finished properly---they look pretty, but when it comes to stalls the old adage,

 handsome is as handsome does rings true.
-We use a heavy duty 14-gauge steel for our stall bodies and a 16-gauge for all grille
+We use a heavy duty 14-gauge steel for our stall bodies and a 16-gauge for all grille work.

-metal with a thick coating of zinc for superior rust protection and we boast one of the longest and most thorough curing process in the industry.
+thick coating of zinc for superior rust protection and we boast one of the longest and most thorough curing process in the industry.

 • Lighting is often neglected when it comes to barns, but poor lighting can lead to accidents.
-We should all be aware that the use
+We should all be aware that the use of

-burning bulbs, gasketed fixtures that are made to withstand power surges, and, of course---enclosed to seal out moisture and bugs.
+bulbs, gasketed fixtures that are made to withstand power surges, and, of course---enclosed to seal out moisture and bugs.

 Practice good habits: